 Overview

-Developed with the support of Cornell's David M. Einhorn Center for Community Engagement, Politics of Sustainable Development in Latin America is a multi-term course that will bring students onsite in Ecuador during the January term.
+Developed with the support of Cornell's David M. Einhorn Center for Community Engagement, Politics of Sustainable Development in Latin America is a multi-term, four-credit course that will bring students onsite in Ecuador during the January term.
 Students will travel to Quito, Ecuador to begin their field study at Cornell's Global Hub partner institution, the Universidad San Francisco de Quito (USFQ).
-Following their in-country orientation, students will then relocate to field sites in the Andean or Amazonian regions of Ecuador to work in small teams with their community partners on projects related to sustainable development, biodiversity, agroforestry, food sovereignty, and community planning.
-Having met with partners (Yakum Foundation and Terra Genesis International/ProAmazonia) virtually and developed their projects during the fall course module, students will connect in-person in Ecuador to bring those projects to life on the ground.
+Following their in-country orientation, students will then relocate to the indigenous community of Sacha Waysa in the Amazon region of Ecuador to work with local partners and the Yakum Foundation on projects related to biodiversity, agroforestry, reforestation, food sovereignty, and community planning.
+Having met with partners from the Yakum Foundation virtually and learned about the challenges of sustainable development in the Amazon region during the fall course module, students will connect in-person in Ecuador to bring their projects to life on the ground..

 Faculty